AmericanWhitewater/wh2o-api/docs/guide/contributing.md

 ### Who can contribute?

 Anyone!
 We mean it.
-The one and only requirement is you'll need a [public GitHub account](https://github.com/join), as all our assets live on GitHub.
+The one and the only requirement is you'll need a [public GitHub account](https://github.com/join), as all our assets live on GitHub.

 - **Development:** If coding is your thing, you can help us by contributing bug fixes or community components.
-- **Design:** Design contributions can vary from visual assets, UX interactions, motion design, Sketch kit bug fixes and more.
+- **Design:** Design contributions can vary from visual assets, UX interactions, motion design, Sketch kit bug fixes, and more.

 ### What is the contribution process?

 1. **Issue:** Check repo for an _existing_ issue related to your contribution first.
-If none exist, open a new issue.
+If none exists, open a new issue.
 Be sure to check the right repo.
-   (i.e. Don't open an issue for wh2o-vue documentation in the `aw-ios` repo.)
+   (i.e. Don't open an issue for wh2o-api documentation in the `aw-ios` repo.)
 We reserve the right to close any issues that haven't been filled out properly according to the issue template.
 2. **Contributor License Agreement:** Before you can contribute any code, we need you to sign a Contributor License Agreement (CLA).
 Code doesn't just mean "components"; if you're contributing to our website docs, you're contributing code. ;)
 3. **Development environment:** If you haven't already, fork and clone whichever repo you want to contribute to.
-Then, create a new branch and add your contribution in it.
-Checkout our
+Then, create a new branch and add your contribution to it.
+Check out our
    [Developer Handbook](../developer-handbook.md) to read up on our best coding practices and proper commit messages.
 4. **Pull request:** Submit a PR.
 Be sure to fill out the template properly.
 5. **Approval:** Get PR approved by design and developers, or make any necessary changes for approval.
 This process may be quick or take a few iterations of feedback-update.
 6. **Documentation:** After design and dev have approved and merged PR, update any website documentation if necessary.
 One of the best examples for this is if you're contributing to component work which has website documentation related to your contribution.

 Here are some contribution quick tips:

 - **Do** check repos for existing issues.
 - **Do** fill out the required template for contributions entirely; this pertains to both issues and PRs.
 - **Do** add or update tests for any contributions that require it.
 - **Do** follow existing coding and writing styles.
 - **Do** follow proper commit messages syntax.